abpio/abp-commercial-docs/en/Index.md

 Welcome to the ABP Commercial documentation.

-[ABP Commercial](https://commercial.abp.io/) is a set of commercial modules, tools, themes and services built on top of the open source [ABP framework](https://abp.io/).
+[ABP Commercial](https://commercial.abp.io/) is a set of professional modules, tools, themes and services built on top of the open source [ABP framework](https://abp.io/).

 ## Getting Started

-If you've already purchased ABP Commercial, use the [Getting Started](Getting-Started.md) document to start to develop your application.
+If you've already purchased the ABP Commercial, use the [Getting Started](Getting-Started.md) document to setup your development environment and start to develop your application.